Brad Templeton Home

 issues include:

-- The staggering numbers that command that we do it.
+- The staggering numbers that make it necessary and inevitable.

 - How we might get past the social and legal barriers.